Update this article: Export

 The position of planning after the political change towards democracy and a market economy in the 1990s was weakened as spatial planning was often considered a part of the previous central general control by the state.
 The abolition of regions and the introduction of local self-government in municipalities in 1990 gave municipalities major rights and responsibilities for planning.
 The split of the country in 1993 did not immediately affect planning law or practice.

-The comprehensive privatisation in the 1990s made planners private entrepreneurs who bid for planning jobs, while municipalities, which were made responsible for local planning, had very limited resources and lacked the institutional/human capacity for this.
+The comprehensive privatisation in the 1990s abolished the previous network of state-controlled design institutes where spatial plans had been elaborated.
+Planners were now private entrepreneurs who bid for planning jobs, while municipalities, which were made responsible for local planning, had very limited resources and lacked the institutional and personnel capacity for it.
 Increasingly, planning became driven by the interests of businesses, while public initiatives were often treated as troublemakers.
 During the social and economic transformation driven by neo-liberal ideas, planning became an arena of many conflicts among various interest groups; mitigating these conflicts and finding a sound compromise has proven to be difficult.

-The present Planning and Building Act (2006) defines the levels, activities, actors, instruments, responsibilities and powers of spatial/physical planning.
-Planning materials and documents are prepared by the planning departments of the relevant regional or local offices as a delegated competence, i.e. under the control of the state administration, but the regional and local planning documents are approved by the relevant council.
+The 2006 Planning and Building Act made Czech spatial planning compatible with the relevant EU policies and directives.
+It defined the levels, activities, actors, instruments, responsibilities and powers associated with spatial / physical planning.
+Planning materials and documents are prepared by the planning departments of the relevant regional or local authorities as a delegated power, i.e. under the control of the state administration, but the regional and local planning documents are approved by the relevant council.

-The central government sets national priorities and development objectives in the Spatial Development Policy (Politika územního rozvoje, PÚR), which is binding for all lower levels of spatial planning.
-This document is approved by the government and is subject to review every four years.
+The central government sets national priorities and development objectives in the Spatial Development Policy (Politika územního rozvoje, PÚR; MMR 2020), which is binding for all lower levels of spatial planning.
+This document is approved by the government and subject to review every four years.
+Since the 2015 Building Act (Česká republika 2021), it has been supplemented by the Spatial Development Plan (Územní rozvojový plán, ÚRP), which projects the spatial policies in the physical environment.

-On the regional level, regional councils approve the Principles of Spatial Development (Zásady územního rozvoje, ZÚR) as a binding document, which specifies development areas and axes, indicates the hierarchy of centres and defines areas and corridors for infrastructure projects of national or regional importance.
+On the regional level, regional councils approve the Spatial Development Principles (Zásady územního rozvoje, ZÚR) as a binding document, which specifies development areas and axes, indicates the hierarchy of centres and defines areas and corridors for infrastructure projects of national or regional importance.

-On the local level, most communities/municipalities develop Local Territorial (land-use) Plans (územní plán, ÚP) and some of them also detailed Zoning/Regulation Plans (regulační plán, RP) for some local areas.
+On the local level, most municipalities commission Spatial Plans (územní plán, ÚP) as well as detailed Regulatory Plans (regulační plán, RP) for some local areas.
 The respective local councils approve those plans.
-The structure of planning instruments are subject to a robust hierarchy, whereby the plans on the lower territorial level must comply with all the requirements of the plans of a higher tier.
-(If the Principles of Spatial Development adopt a new regulation that applies for the municipality, the municipality must amend the local plan to comply with the higher planning tier).
+The structure of planning instruments is subject to a robust hierarchy, whereby the plans on the lower territorial level must comply with all the requirements of the plans of a higher tier.
+If a new regulation is added to the Principles of Spatial Development that applies for the municipality, the municipality must amend the local plan to comply with the higher planning tier.

-Spatial (‘territorial’) planning deals only with physical aspects of development while strategic plans for cities, towns and regions (parallel to the spatial plans) deal mostly with economic and social change.
-Unlike spatial/territorial planning, which is described and regulated in detail by the Planning and Building Act, there is no legal definition of strategic planning.
-The connection between spatial and strategic plans and also the budgeting of public bodies is rather loose, which is a matter of concern in some governmental documents like the ‘Strategic Framework Czech Republic 2030’.
+Spatial (‘territorial’) planning deals only with physical aspects of development while strategic plans for cities, towns and regions (which are parallel to the spatial plans) deal mostly with economic and social change.
+Unlike spatial planning, which is described and regulated in detail by the Building Act, no legal definition for strategic planning exists.
+The connection between spatial and strategic plans as well as the budgeting of public bodies is rather loose, which is a matter of concern in some governmental documents, such as the ‘Strategic Framework Czech Republic 2030’ (Česká republika 2017; MŽP h.d.).

-For environmental aspects (nature, soil, forest, minerals, air, noise protection) as well as for the conservation of monuments, water management and infrastructures, spatial planning has legal partners defined by the applicable law in state agencies, mostly at the relevant departments of regional offices which are responsible for these particular issues of special public interest.
-No plan can be approved without the prior consent of these partners; in the case of conflicting opinions, the negotiations are organised by the planning officer (pořizovatel).
-This sometimes makes environmental and resource protection seem somehow external and even controversial to spatial/territorial planning, which is in practice rather development-oriented.
+For environmental aspects (nature, soil, forest, minerals, air, noise protection), as well as for the protection of monuments, water management and infrastructures, spatial planners have legal partners (‘affected bodies’) in state agencies, mostly at the relevant departments of the regional authorities.
+These affected bodies are responsible for particular issues of special public interest.
+No plan can be approved without the prior consent of these partners; in the event of conflicting opinions, the negotiations are organised by the officer who commissions the plan.
+This sometimes leads environmental, heritage and resource protection to be considered somehow external and even controversial to spatial planning.

-All proposals for plans must be made available (online and otherwise) to citizens during the consultation process.
-In the statutory planning process, all citizens may comment on a proposed plan at the stage of the Planning Brief as well as at the public hearing or before the final approval process by the regional/local council.
-Owners of property affected by the planned change may raise objections with the planning officer.
-After a plan is approved by the respective regional/local council, a person who insists that their rights may be damaged may sue the plan at the Administrative Court.
+All proposals for plans must be made available (online and otherwise) to the public during the consultation process.
+In the statutory planning process, all citizens may comment on a plan proposal at the stage of the planning brief as well as at the public hearing or before the final approval process at the regional/local council.
+After a plan is approved by the respective regional/local council, any person who asserts that their rights may have been infringed may sue at the Administrative Court.

 The case of developing a plan for Prague